c00lgat/OBSIDIAN/Basic Command Syntax.md

 If we want to give only read and write permissions, we can add 6 (4+2).

-chmod 751 aa.txt
+`chmod 751 aa.txt`

-which means, we gave the USER 7 permission points, meaning rwe we gave the group read and execute permissions, 5 permission points as read is 4 and execute is 1 and for others we only gave execute permissions because we only gave the third digit only 1 permission points, which is execute

 ---
 ## mkdir essentials

-mkdir {dir1,dir2} Makes two directories with the names of dir1 and dir2 mkdir dir1 dir2 Also works the same way
+`mkdir {dir1,dir2}` Makes two directories with the names of dir1 and dir2.

+`mkdir dir1 dir2` Also works the same way

-mkdir dir dir/dd dir/cc Makes a new folder with new subfolders inside it.
+`mkdir -p dir dir/dd dir/cc` Makes a new folder with new subfolders inside it.

-mkdir dir/dd dir/cc wouldnt work, throws exception that dir does not exist.
+`mkdir dir/dd dir/cc` wouldn't work, throws exception that dir does not exist.

-mkdir -p dir/dd dir/cc does work.
+`mkdir -p dir/dd dir/cc does work.

 mkdir -p zoo/{predatory/{table,leopard}/,birds/{parrot,chair}}